A martingale approach to noncommutative stochastic calculus: Introduction

-Since $[X,Y]$ is a continuous FV process, we can (Lebesgue--Stieltjes) integrate against it.
-It is common to write $\int_0^tH_s\,dX_s\,dY_s \coloneqq \int_0^t H_s\,d[X,Y]_s$ for such integrals.
-The quadratic covariation shows up in two places relevant to our development.
-First, one can use it to rewrite the Dol\'{e}ans measure and therefore the It\^{o} isometry: Theorem 4.2(iv) in \cite{CW1990} says that if $M$ is a continuous $L^2$-martingale and $G \in \cP$, then $\mu_M(G) = \E_P\big[\int_{\R_+} 1_G(t,\cdot) \,d[M]_t\big]$.
-It follows that the It\^{o} isometry may be rewritten as
+Since $[X, Y]$ is a continuous FV process, one can Stieltjes integrate against it pathwise.
+It is common to write

+for such integrals.
+The quadratic covariation appears in two places relevant to our development.
+First, one can use it to rewrite the Dol\'{e}ans measure and therefore the It\^{o} isometry: \cite[Thm.\ 4.2(iv)]{CW1990} says that if $M$ is a continuous $L^2$-martingale, then